Guatemala Entry Requirements

 Alcohol

-3 liters of alcoholic beverages
+3 liters total of wine or spirits

 Tobacco